molgenis/molgenis/docs/developer_documentation/ref-permissions-api.md

    ]
    ```

-### Creating a new resource type in the system (Row level securing an entity)
+### Creating a new resource type in the system (Row level securing an entity type)

 This will create a new type in the system and add access control lists for all existing rows.
-This enables row level security.
+This enables row level security and is only enabled for superusers.
 Please keep in mind that all existing rows will get the current user as owner.

 ##### Endpoint